muscak/Master-Machine-Learning-Algorithms/Linear-Algorithms/README.md

 <img src='linear-data.png' align='right' width=450/>

 Linear algorithms assume, that the sample features $x$ and the label output $y$ are linearly related and there is an affine function $f(x)=wx + b$ describing the underlying relationship.
+The known algorithms are:

 - Linear Regression
 - Logistic Regression